 - Acknowledge the contributions of your employees and coworkers

 It may seem counterintuitive, but one of the main ways you can ensure that you are a valued member of your company’s staff is to publicly thank others for their contributions.
 Your value will increase as others see you as a teammate who is willing to help and pitch in, but also acknowledge when others succeed.

 - Make a case for your promotion using facts, not feelings

 Too often women focus on their feelings when asking for what they need at work.
 Feeling like you work harder than others, are working more, or that you have more bills to pay are not reasons for getting a raise.
 You need to show tangible results from your work.
 When you talk to your boss, make sure the conversation revolves around your results and not the feelings you have about those results.
 Point out feedback from peers, clients or customers.
 You want to make an undeniable case for why you deserve a raise, and that won’t happen if it’s an emotional conversation.

 With these tips in mind, a raise is on your horizon in 2020.
 Make sure to ask for feedback, help others and then make a case to your supervisor about why you deserve a raise.

 Ready to learn more ways to advance your career?

 Gain more valuable insights from other strong female mentors and speakers like Britt.
-Join us June 12-13 in Salt Lake City at the Aspire Her conference, an annual gathering of thousands of driven business women just like you.
+Join us June 11-12 in Salt Lake City OR ONLINE at the Aspire Her® conference, an annual gathering of driven business women just like you.